St Anne’s College

 In December 2020, I spoke to Guillaume Paugam from STAMP, St Anne’s College’s podcast for graduates, about my journey into linguistics and teaching.

-In darker days, I’ve found solace in listening to the words and thoughts of writers across the ages; so under this persisting lockdown I start a podcast – Lectio – where these words can be kept and shared.
+One can find solace in listening to the words and thoughts of writers across the ages.
+Under lockdown I start a podcast – Lectio – to keep and share such words.